Introduction Special Marriage Act, 1954

-- Soundness of Mind: Competent to make contract of marriage i.e both party must be of sane mind at the time of giving the consent.
-Any mental disorder while while giving the consent makes the marriage voidable..
+- The soundness of Mind: Competent to make a contract of marriage i.e both parties must be of sane mind at the time of giving the consent.
+Any mental disorder while giving consent makes the marriage voidable.

 - Free Consent: the consent of the parties must be free i.e without any undue influence.